Google can’t give us an answer for everything.

 Jesus is “‘the stone you builders rejected, which has become the cornerstone.’
 Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.”
 Acts 4:11-12

 “Woman, why are you crying?
-Who do you seek?” he asked.
+Who do you seek?” the King asked, approaching her.

-After being in the belly of the earth for three days and nights, even preaching to those who’d perished in the flood of Noah, the Lord had returned from death.
+The risen Lord had been in the belly of the earth for three days and nights, even preaching to those who’d perished in the flood of Noah.
+Now, he had returned from death.
 (1 Peter 3:19)

 He said, “Touch me not, for I am not yet ascended to my Father, but go to my brethren, and say to them, I ascend to my Father, and your Father, and to my God, and your God.”
 (John 20)